-We invite you to join us for Sweet Madeline on Saturday, June 8, 2019.
+Save the date for the 4th Annual Sweet Madeline on Saturday, February 29, 2020.
 This event celebrates the life of Madeline Todd Brown and supports the Madeline Todd Brown Memorial Fund through Girls Hope of Pittsburgh.

 I carry your heart with me (I carry it in)

 i carry your heart with me (i carry it in my heart)

 i am never without it (anywhere i go you go, my dear;

 and whatever is done by only me is your doing, my darling)